MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/office-apps-services-support.md

 - For Exchange Online, see [Exchange Online: IRM Configuration](configure-office365.md#exchangeonline-irm-configuration).

-- For Exchange on-premises, see [Deploying the Azure Rights Management connector](deploy-rms-connector.md).
+- For Exchange on-premises, see [Deploying the Microsoft Rights Management connector](deploy-rms-connector.md).

 For more information, see: